MariaPalfi/gwcosmo_coasting/README.md

 # Data required for running **gwcosmo_coasting**

 ## Gravitational-wave data
-The gravitational-wave data required to the analysis are posterior samples (in hdf5 format) and skymaps (in fits format).
+The gravitational-wave (GW) data required to the analysis are posterior samples (in hdf5 format) and skymaps (in fits format).
 These are publicly available through the [Gravitational Wave Open Science Center](https://www.gw-openscience.org/).
 The data of each releases can also be found on the following pages:

 * [GWTC-1 posterior samples](https://dcc.ligo.org/LIGO-P1800370/public)